• AglaSem

 View All Result

-in Study Material
+in 12th Class, Study Material

 The detailed structure of the membrane was studied only after the advent of the electron microscope in the 1950s.
 Meanwhile, chemical studies on the cell membrane, especially in human red blood cells (RBCs), enabled the scientists to deduce the possible structure of plasma membrane.